Skip to main content

 2005

-To save money and improve availability, we shift from private flights to commercial flights exclusively.
+To save money and improve availability, we exclusively shifted from private flights to commercial flights.

 2006

-Southwest Airlines begins donating flights – enough to help hundreds of families every year.
+Southwest Airlines began donating flights to help hundreds of families every year.
 Their generous grant continues to this day.

 2010